minio/warp/README.md

 ### Analysis Parameters

-Beside the important `--analysis.dur` which specifies the time segment size for aggregated data there are some additional parameters that can be used.
+Beside the important `--analyze.dur` which specifies the time segment size for aggregated data there are some additional parameters that can be used.

 Specifying `--analyze.v` will output time aggregated data per host instead of just averages.